nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 # pyJSON Schema Loader and JSON Editor

+***Note: this tool is in development and everything including the README and the documentation is "under construction"!***

 This is the repository for the pyJSON Schema Loader and JSON Editor - a limited feature set editor for JSON files, that utilises JSON Schema to create and validate JSON files.

 ## Purpose